 Take Charge of Your Reproductive Health

 The Family Planning Council of Iowa is proud to advocate for and support the value of individual access to reproductive and sexual health for all.
-All FPCI subrecipient clinics provide confidential services and education to support the health of both male and female Iowans.
+All FPCI subrecipient clinics provide confidential services and education to support the health of Iowans, regardless of gender identity or ability to pay.

 General Health Screenings